Library (biology): Synthetic mutant libraries

 In contrast to the library types described above, a variety of artificial methods exist for making libraries of variant genes.
 Variation throughout the gene can be introduced randomly by either error-prone PCR, DNA shuffling to recombine parts of similar genes together, or transposon-based methods to introduce indels.

 Alternatively, mutations can be targeted to specific codons during de novo synthesis or saturation mutagenesis to construct one or more point mutants of a gene in a controlled way.
 This results in a mixture of double stranded DNA molecules which represent variants of the original gene.

 The expressed proteins from these libraries can then be screened for variants which exhibit favorable properties (e.g. stability, binding affinity or enzyme activity).
 This can be repeated in cycles of creating gene variants and screening the expression products in a directed evolution process.

 Overview of cDNA library preparation techniques

-DNA Extraction
+DNA extraction

 If creating an mRNA library (i.e. with cDNA clones), there are several possible protocols for isolating full length mRNA.
 To extract DNA for genomic DNA (also known as gDNA) libraries, a DNA mini-prep may be useful.

-Prepare Inserts
+Insert preparation

 cDNA libraries require care to ensure that full length clones of mRNA are captured as cDNA (which will later be inserted into vectors).
 Several protocols have been designed to optimise the synthesis of the 1st cDNA strand and the 2nd cDNA strand for this reason, and also to make directional cloning into the vector more likely.

 gDNA fragments are generated from the extracted gDNA by using non-specific frequent cutter restriction enzymes.